Curvature regularization for Non-line-of-sight Imaging from Under-sampled Data: Object-domain curvature method

-The curvature regularization can naturally fill the missing information and obtain a smooth surface, which motivates us to use it to approximate the oracle signal corresponding to the real hidden scene.
-Thus, we propose to reconstruct 3D objects by employing three-dimensional curvature regularization.
+As shown in Fig. \ref{fig2} (b), the 3D transient measurement $\tau(x,y,t)$ measured by a time-resolved detector is a time-continuous function, in which the number of photons or intensity is recorded at each arrival time.
+Fig. \ref{fig2} (c) is a histogram measured at a selected scanning point on the visible wall indicating the temporal precision of the detector.
+The curvature regularization term can provide strong prior information on the continuity of the image to naturally fill in the missing information and obtain a smooth surface.
+Thus, we use the curvature regularization to approximate the oracle signal corresponding to the real hidden scene.
 To be specific, we aim to minimize the following curvature-related energy for the NLOS imaging problem